troychaplin/block-accessibility-checks/docs/meta-validation/quick-start.md

 ## Overview

 Post meta validation allows you to validate WordPress post meta fields with the same error/warning system used for block validation.
-The system provides automatic UI components and integrates with WordPress's built-in validation system.
+The system integrates with WordPress's built-in validation system and provides real-time feedback in the block editor.

 ## Quick Start